ZIP+4 Code™ Lookup, Get the Last 4 Digits of 9-Digit ZIP Codes

 - What Is My Full ZIP Code?

-How to Find My ZIP+4 Code Extension
+Video: Find My ZIP+4 Code or Any ZIP+4

-What ZIP+4 Codes Are
+What Are ZIP+4 Codes?

 ZIP+4 Codes are 4-digit codes appended to the original 5-digit USPS ZIP Codes.
 Using the full ZIP Code with the extra 4 digits when mailing via the USPS ensures the fastest, most accurate mailing possible.